 Copper bearing rock is then conveyed to the heap leach pad, which leaches the ore in two stages.
-In the first stage, ore is leached using intermediate leached solution (ILS), while the secondary stage involves further leaching using raffinate.
+In the first stage, the ore is leached using intermediate leached solution (ILS), while the second stage involves further leaching using raffinate.

 Copper is extracted from the leached solution through electro-winning and solvent extraction methods.
 The copper is bundled and transported to the export terminal at Walvis Bat.

 Major works at the Tschudi mine included the construction of temporary and permanent haul roads, buildings and other related infrastructure facilities.

 The mine is accessible from Tsumeb through a 12.5km gravel road which connects the mine to the main road between Tsumeb and Oshivelo.

 The power supply is provided from the on-site 66kV substation, which was upgraded to 8MVA by Nampower.
 Processing water is sourced from the bores within the water-rich dolomites.

 Financing and off-take of copper cathodes produced at Tschudi

 Orion Mine Finance is funding the copper project through an $80m loan facility, in addition to an $8m overrun facility.
 Orion Mine Finance purchased the whole copper cathode produced at the mine.

 Minxcon was engaged to conduct an independent economic assessment for the bankable feasibility study (BFS) and also update the financial model of the project.
 Coffey Mining was engaged to produce a mine schedule for the deposit.